 We often do not know peoples pets have noise phobias until the 5th November when there is little training or counter conditioning that we can do to try and train a dog into not being scared of loud noises and have little option but to use sedatives.
 Obviously drawing the curtains, having the radio on, toys and other distractions and providing a safe 'den' the dog can seek refuge in may help.eg crate (keep door open) covered by a towel, or similiar hiding place created using a table and a blanket.

 For dogs that get very distressed then medication may be needed.
+Please arrange to see a vet well in advance if you feel that your dog needs medication.

 Ideally a dog should learn that noises are not frightening and this needs to be done well in advance of their exposure and is best done when your puppy is young and being socialised.
 The dogs trust have produced a booklet describing how to counter-conditon, or to get your dog gently accustomed to strange noises.
 This website includes recordings of fireworks and other strange noises (traffic, crying babies) which you may like to use.
 Remember to start quiet!